raml-org/raml-spec/versions/raml-10/raml-10.md

 | example? | An example of an instance of this type that can be used, for example, by documentation generators to generate sample values for an object of this type.
 The "example" property MUST not be available when the "examples" property is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | examples? |  An object containing named examples of instances of this type.
 This can be used, for example, by documentation generators to generate sample values for an object of this type.
 The "examples" property MUST not be available when the "example" property is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | displayName? | An alternate, human-friendly name for the type
-| description? | A substantial, human-friendly description of the type
+| description? | A substantial, human-friendly description of the type.
+Its value is a string and MAY be formatted using [markdown](#markdown).
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this type.
 An annotation is a property having a key that begins with "(" and ends with ")".
 The text enclosed in parentheses is the annotation name.
 | facets? | A map of additional, user-defined restrictions that will be inherited and applied by any extending subtype.
 See section [User-defined Facets](#user-defined-facets) for more information.
 | xml? | The capability to configure [XML serialization of this type instance](#xml-serialization-of-type-instances).